Nonalcoholic fatty liver disease

 Esophageal varices are enlarged veins in the esophagus.
 They're often due to obstructed blood flow through the portal vein, which carries blood from the intestine, pancreas and spleen to the liver.

 Liver cancer begins in the cells of the liver.
 The most common form of liver cancer begins in cells called hepatocytes and is called hepatocellular carcinoma.

-To reduce your risk of nonalcoholic fatty liver disease:
+To reduce your risk of NAFLD:

 - Choose a healthy diet.
 Choose a healthy plant-based diet that's rich in fruits, vegetables, whole grains and healthy fats.